danidiaz/dep-t/README.md

 collecting the outputs of functions working as ["test doubles"](https://martinfowler.com/bliki/TestDouble.html).

-## Invoking the functions in the environment is cumbersome

-Yeah, it's annoying to perform the "ask for function, invoke function" dance each time:

-    mkController x = do
-      doLog <- asks logger
-      doLog "I'm going to insert in the db!"
+## How to avoid using "ask" or "asks" before invoking a dependency?

-One workaround (at the cost of more boilerplate) is to define helper functions like:
+One possible workaround (at the cost of more boilerplate) is to define helper functions like:

     logger' :: (MonadReader e m, HasLogger e m) => String -> m ()
     logger' msg = asks logger >>= \f -> f msg